Academic Awards

 Brother Mel Anderson, FSC, Mission and Ministry Award

-Named in honor of the twenty-sixth and longest serving president of Saint Mary’s College.
+Named in honor of the 26th and longest serving president of Saint Mary’s College.
 Awarded to a graduating senior for outstanding commitment to the Lasallian vision of ministry for and with the Saint Mary’s College community.

 Departmental Awards

-Henry Rand Hatfield Award: Named for the noted humanist, scholar, and accounting educator, also the first full-time accounting professor in the United States.
+Henry Rand Hatfield Award: Named for the noted humanist, scholar, and accounting educator, who was also the first full-time accounting professor in the United States.
 Awarded to a graduating senior with an outstanding scholastic record as an accounting major.

 Margaret Mead Award: Named after the noted cultural anthropologist and social activist credited with bringing anthropological insights on issues such as women’s rights, race relations, and world hunger to the American public.
 Awarded to a graduating senior with an outstanding scholastic record as an anthropology major.